 This guide focuses on a few common venting sources and strategies for reducing emissions.
 It does not deal with all venting sources.
-In this guide, venting refers to gas vented from key equipment, such as wellheads, storage tanks, compressors and dehydrators.
+In this guide, venting refers to natural gas vented from key equipment, such as wellheads, storage tanks, compressors and dehydrators.
+Note that many programs consider emissions from compressor seals as fugitives, however this document treats them as direct vents.
 It also deals with gas from the following activities:

-- well completions; and - removing liquids from gas wells.
+- well completions, and - removing liquids from gas wells

-Venting occurs across all parts of the gas supply chain and from a variety of activities.
+Venting occurs across all parts of the natural gas supply chain and from a variety of activities.
 This guide focuses on equipment and activities that are known to be major sources of emissions.
-Table 1 below sets out which types of equipment are major sources of emissions.
-Table 2 sets out the activities that are major sources of emissions.
+Table 1 below sets out which types of equipment are major sources of emissions from venting.
+Table 2 sets out the activities that are major sources of emissions from venting.